 Finally, in order to give the specific form for the model in (14), we will need several additional assumptions.
-We assume that u is specified, $\xi(\mathbf{x}) \equiv \xi$ is a constant, and $\sigma(\mathbf{x})$ is assumed to be a Gaussian random field with the form where P is a fixed linear function, and $e(\mathbf{x})$ is a mean zero spatial process related to a Matérn covariance (Stein (1999)).
+We assume that u is specified, $\xi(s) \equiv \xi$ is a constant, and $\sigma(s)$ is assumed to be a Gaussian random field with the form where P is a fixed linear function, and e(s) is a mean zero spatial process related to a Matérn covariance (Stein (1999)).
 P is known as the spatial drift; and as a linear function, has three parameters that will be denoted by the vector $\boldsymbol{\beta}$.
-Creating a matrix with the constant and linear terms for the observed locations, \mathbf{X} , the spatial drift contribution to the scale parameter at the stations is the vector $\mathbf{X}\boldsymbol{\beta}$.
+Creating a matrix with the constant and linear terms for the observed locations, \boldsymbol{X} , the spatial drift contribution to the scale parameter at the stations is the vector $\boldsymbol{X}\boldsymbol{\beta}$.

-$$\sigma(\boldsymbol{x}) = P(\boldsymbol{x}) + e(\boldsymbol{x}); \tag{16}$$
+$$\sigma(\mathbf{s}) = P(\mathbf{s}) + e(\mathbf{s}); \tag{16}$$

-The Matérn family of covariance functions has three parameters: scale, range and shape.
+The Matérn family of covariance functions has three parameters: σ , ν and ρ .
 The full set of parameters would be difficult to identify with the ozone data set, however, because we have little prior knowledge of their values, and the data set is small.
-Given these constraints, we will restrict the smoothness parameter to 2, and estimate the combination of the scale and range parameters that describes how spatial correlations vary for small distances.
-This quantity, which we denote by λ , is also the smoothness parameter commonly used in penalized likelihood problems.
-This approximation matches the spatial process model associated with a second order thin plate spline, and there is both heuristic and theoretical support that the approximation provided with just this single parameter is adequate.
+Given these constraints, we will restrict ν to 2, and estimate the combination of the scale and range parameters that describes how spatial correlations vary for small distances.
+This function is referred to as the principle irregular term (Stein (1999) page 32), and the coefficient for this term is a combination of σ^2 and ρ .
+Here, we denote this term by λ , and note that it is also the smoothness parameter commonly used in penalized likelihood problems.
+This approximation matches the spatial process model associated with a second order thin plate spline (see Green and Silverman (1994) for more on thin plate splines), and there is both heuristic and theoretical support that the approximation provided with just this single parameter is adequate.

-The last component of the model is the specification of prior distributions for ξ and the hyperparameters β , the spatial drift, and λ (these parameters were lumped together as a generic vector $\boldsymbol{\theta}$ in the previous section).
+The last component of the model is the specification of prior distributions for ξ and the hyperparameters θ , which includes the spatial drift (β) , and λ .
 A prior for these hyperparameters would lead to another level of the hierarchy that is only indirectly related to the observed data.
 Again, we make some simplifying assumptions based on practicality and the limitations of the data.
 Specifically, we take an empirical Bayes approach by not specifying priors; or, equivalently, assuming them to be improper and constant.
 With this simplification, finding the posterior mode can be interpreted as applying maximum likelihood to determine these parameters.